mellassidhia/BigBite/README.md

 ## Installation

-Before running the application, you need to install the required dependencies.
+Before running the application, you need to install the required dependencies for both the frontend and backend.
 Follow these steps:

+### Frontend Setup

 1. Clone the repository: